Search Results - Anderson, Lucy

 Lucy Anderson

 Lithograph by [[Richard James Lane]] Lucy Anderson (bap.
-18 February 1795 – 24 December 1878) was an English pianists of the early Victorian era.
+18 February 1795 – 24 December 1878) was an English pianist of the early Victorian era.
 She is mentioned in the same breath as English pianists of the calibre of William Sterndale Bennett.

 She was baptised Lucy Philpot in Bath, Somerset on 18 February 1795 at Walcot St. Swithin, the daughter of John Philpot and Lucy Crouch.
 Her father was a music seller, who is also described as "a professor of music" or "an obscure double bass player". '' Grove '' has it that her sister Fanny, a piano teacher, married into the Loder family, which was prominent in Bath's musical community.
-However, genealogical research suggests that this was in fact Frances Elizabeth Mary Kirkham, step-daughter of Lucy's sister, Jane Harriet Philpot who became the wife of flautist George Loder, the brother of violinist John David Loder.
+However, genealogical research suggests that this was in fact Frances Elizabeth Mary Kirkham, step-daughter of Lucy's sister, Jane Harriet Philpot, who became the wife of flautist George Loder, the brother of violinist John David Loder.
 Lucy had lessons from her cousin, a Mr. Windsor of Bath, and from William Crotch.
 She first achieved recognition as a pianist in Bath, moving to London in 1818.
 In July 1820 she married a well-known violinist, George Frederick Anderson.

 Lucy Anderson was the first woman pianist to play at the Philharmonic Society concerts.
 She appeared 19 times between 1822 and 1862, and was the first pianist to play Beethoven's "Emperor" Concerto with the society.
 She championed Beethoven's concertos and played them more often than any other English pianist up to 1850.
 In 1843, she was piano soloist in Beethoven's Choral Fantasy, conducted by Ignaz Moscheles.
 In 1869 she became an honorary member of the Royal Philharmonic Society, a rarely awarded honour.